 Before you rip those tree stumps out of your yard, you may want to take a moment to consider another option to repurpose them.
 You can discover many ideas for bringing tree stumps to life with a drill, a little inspiration, and a thumb full of ingenuity.
-Simple birdbaths, planters, fountains, or eye-catching garden sceneries will undoubtedly make your outdoor living space more lively and appealing.
+For example, simple birdbaths, planters, fountains, or eye-catching garden sceneries will make your outdoor living space more lively and appealing.

 What tools do I need to hollow out a tree stump?